 Yes.
 It's also vegan, nut-free, oil-free, and soy-free.

-- Finely chop everything for the best texture and mingling of flavors.
+- Finely chop all of the ingredients for the best texture and mingling of flavors.

 - For a milder salsa, be sure to remove the jalapeño seeds.

-- Mix the onion with lime juice first to soften the sharpness.
+- Toss the onion with lime juice first to soften the sharpness.

 - For the best flavor, let the salsa sit for 30 minutes before serving.